shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 * 2018-11-29 09:30 to 11:00 CET
 * Emerging Intelligence: Cognition from Interaction, Development and Evolution
 * Lecturer: Fabio Bonsignorio
+* Guest lecture by Elena Cuoco (MOVED TO Previous THURSDAY, Lecturer was sick):
+  * EGO-Virgo and Scuola Normale Superiore, Pisa, Italy
+  * *"Why using artificial intelligence in the search for gravitational waves?"*
 * Guest lecture by Joanna Bryson:
   * University of Bath, UK and Princeton's Center for Information Technology Policy
   * *"Artificial Intelligence and a Politically Sustainable Economy"*